matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 ![Slide of "Pod Usage" which in addition to source includes some arrows".](AreasOfInterestForClojuresCore/pod-usage.png)
 </details>

 So this is what pods would look like.
 You basically wrap a pod around at, well, this is what this version did, you wrap a pod around a persistent data structure, and then it uses protocols to decide how to turn that persistent data structure into something that can be used inside the pod.
 Then you send procs into the pod.
 So here we're sending the transient operation conj!, into the into the pod to modify the transient that's inside it.
 And then when you're done, you deref it, and you get a value out.
 And the value creation coming in, I mean, this pod could have been created with a giant data structure.
 And coming out, those are both constant time operations.
-Then this is an extensible system in that you can say, well, nobody knew about pods when they wrote string.
-But I can make strings play the pod game by saying the way you get a transient out of a string is to return a StringBuilder.
+Then this is an extensible system in that you can say, well, nobody knew about pods when they wrote String.
+But I can make Strings play the pod game by saying the way you get a transient out of a String is to return a StringBuilder.
 And a way to get a value out of its StringBuilder is to call toString on it.
 And then you can make things like string cat using pods, where you reduce with append with the pod around the thing.
 This doesn't seem that interesting, but it actually is still better than the loop and a lot safer.

 #### Pod Power